Zulay Rodríguez: Political career

 In the 2014 general election, Rodríguez was elected deputy to the National Assembly for Circuit 8–6, corresponding to San Miguelito District, under the PRD banner.
 On July 11, 2018, she announced her candidacy for the presidency of Panama in the 2019 election for the PRD, expressing disinterest in another run for deputy and feeling "disgusted" at her inability to effect change in the Assembly, but even that she also run for deputy.
 On September 4, she presented 14 proposals that she would implement if she were elected president of Panama, ranging from agricultural measures to the equitable distribution of wealth.
 In the PRD primary, held on September 16, 2018, Rodriguez received 18% of votes, surpassed by Laurentino Cortizo with 68%, and finishing ahead of former President Ernesto Pérez Balladares, who ranked third with 7%.
 On July 1, 2019, Rodríguez was elected First Vice President of the National Assembly.

-On July 9, 2019, after being reelected deputy, she gained media attention by presenting a draft law with various restrictions and regulations regarding immigration status also got notorious because she was notorious for his particular support to ex-president Ricardo Martinelli.
+On July 9, 2019, after being reelected deputy, she gained media attention by presenting a draft law with various restrictions and regulations regarding immigration status also got notorious because she was notorious for her particular support to ex-president Ricardo Martinelli.
 The requirements to attain legal immigration status in Panama considered in the law would be residence, proven economic solvency, registration in social security, and payment of taxes, thus "tightening" the measures within the 2008 Decree Law on the National Migration Service.
 Rodríguez referred to Venezuelan immigration to Panama in the draft, stating that if any immigrants did not comply with its provisions, they would have to leave Panamanian territory.
 This elicited various criticisms, with some groups of foreign nationals and naturalized citizens calling her "xenophobic", and characterizing her comments as ones of "hate, politicism, and divisionism."

+She ran for presidency during the 2024 general election as an independent along with her running mate Athenas Athanasiadis.
+She lost after receiving 150,338 votes or 6.61% of the total vote.